-The mission of The Blossom Center’s Mentor Program is to bring enthusiastic, dedicated, caring adult members of our community and unite them with youth in need.
+The mission of BCN's mentoring program is to bring enthusiastic, dedicated, caring adult members of our community and unite them with youth in need.
 We aim to provide someone who can be a friend, who will encourage and support them through the various transitions in their life, help instill confidence, the importance of education, and everyday life skills they will need — and ultimately to build long lasting relationships.

 How Do Mentors Help?